 Admission to the RT Program

-In addition to the college general education coursework and other graduation requirements, there are four (4) college-level prerequisite courses which must be completed with a minimum grade of C or in progress at the time of application.
+In addition to the college general education coursework and other graduation requirements, there are five (5) college-level prerequisite courses which must be completed with a minimum grade of C at the time of application.

 - Medical Terminology

 - Intermediate Algebra or higher

 CHEM-9 or 10, or PHYS-5 or higher.

 RT prerequisite courses must be completed at the time of applying to the program.